 The shingles are preferably installed on a frame of slats with a 15-cm centre-to-centre distance, so there is ventilation from underneath.

 Every shingle must be fixed with two stainless steel nails or staples.
-In the photo, the shingle has been slid slightly upwards to clearly show that the nails are covered by the shingle that is placed on top of it.
+The nails are covered by the shingle that is placed on top of it.

 Do not place the shingles tightly next to each other; they need some room to expand.
 Leaving about 5mm in between is ideal.